-2.16 Bury's Local Implementation Plan was approved by Council members in November 2020 and appended to the refreshed GM2040 Delivery Plan.
+2.17 Bury's Local Implementation Plan was approved by Council members in November 2020 and appended to the refreshed GM2040 Delivery Plan.
 Local Implementation Plans focussed on township and neighbourhood priorities and particularly on active travel.

-GM2040: Greater Manchester Street for All Design Strategy
+GM2040: Greater Manchester Street for All Strategy

-- 2.17 Greater Manchester has adopted a new Streets for All approach which will help to support the ambition for half of all journeys to be made by public transport or by walking, wheeling and cycling.
+2.18 Greater Manchester has adopted a new Streets for All approach which will help to support the ambition for half of all journeys to be made by public transport or by walking, wheeling and cycling.
 The Streets for All approach will apply to everything we do on our streets.
-Streets for All places a strong emphasis on reducing traffic and road danger and on improving the environment for pedestrians, cyclists and public transport users. - 2.18 The Streets for All vision is 'to ensure that our streets are welcoming, green, and safe spaces for all people, enabling more travel by walking, cycling and using public transport while creating thriving places that support local communities and businesses.
+Streets for All places a strong

+- emphasis on reducing traffic and road danger and on improving the environment for pedestrians, cyclists and public transport users. - 2.19 The Streets for All vision is 'to ensure that our streets are welcoming, green, and safe spaces for all people, enabling more travel by walking, cycling and using public transport while creating thriving places that support local communities and businesses.
+The Streets for All Strategy is accompanied by Greater Manchester's Streets for All Design Guide.